Bristles (video game)

-Bristles is a video game written by Fernando Herrera for the Atari 8-bit family and published by the company he cofounded, First Star Software, in 1983.
-It was ported to the Commodore 64, ZX Spectrum, and Exidy's Max-A-Flex arcade system.
-In Bristles, the player uses ladders and elevators to move Peter the Painter through a cutaway view of a house to paint all the walls.
+Bristles is a non-scrolling platform game by Fernando Herrera for Atari 8-bit computers.
+It was published in 1983 as the second release from the company he co-founded, First Star Software.
+It was ported to the Commodore 64, ZX Spectrum, and as an arcade video game using Exidy's Max-A-Flex system.
+As Peter the Painter, the player uses ladders and elevators move through a cutaway view of a house to paint all the walls.

 Gameplay

-In Bristles, the player controls Peter the Painter with the goal of painting the walls of eight different houses within a time limit.
+The player controls Peter the Painter with the goal of painting the walls of eight different houses within a time limit.
 To move between the different floors Peter can ride an elevator or climb a ladder.
 If he gets caught in an open elevator shaft, Peter is sent to the bottom of the building.

 Dangerous objects that hinder Peter's task include "flying half pints" that knock him down and "dumb buckets" that steal Peter's brush.
 Later levels add "Brenda the Brat", who leaves handprints all over the freshly painted walls, and the "Bucket Chucker" who never stops chasing Peter.
 Brenda can be pacified with a candy cane and Bucket Chucker can be temporarily trapped in a paint mixer.

 The player starts with 10 brushes serving as lives and additional two brushes are added after finishing the paint job on every level.